termlt/FastBay/README.md

 # FastBay
-FastBay - is a script that allows it's users to find the best (first) result in PirateBay search and get it's link for a download.
+FastBay - is a script, that allows it's users to find the best (first) result in PirateBay search and get it's link for a download.